abbioinfo/runPOISED/README.md

 # example:
 python getMarkerName.py ./POISED/LiveCells/export_P015-000-Un.fcs
 ```
-This will give you the clean list of marker names from which you can choose your relevant set of lineage markers for CyAnno
+This will give you the clean list of marker names from which you can choose your relevant set of lineage markers for CyAnno.
+Here we assumed that all FCS files has same marker panel and processed under comparable conditions.

 (Optional) If you want to recreate a different training and test dataset.
 Please check out the R script within the folder "createinput".
 Execute The R scipt using following commands:
 ```